Every relationship will have its share of disagreements, fights, and arguments. It is very hard to feel loved in times of conflict.

 In my younger days, I used to like repeating the popular saying, “I am a lover, not a fighter.”

-However, the reality is that you have to be able to love and to have healthy conflicts to have a strong relationship and a happy marriage.
+However, the reality is that you have to be able to love and have healthy conflicts to have a strong relationship and a happy marriage.

 Why Is Conflict Important?

-Whenever you put two unique individuals together, you are going to have two persons who don’t always see eye-to-eye.
+Whenever you put two unique individuals together, you are going to have two people who don’t always agree on everything.

-Two individuals in a relationship can be productive, creating a deeper understanding of each other, closeness and respect; or they can be destructive, causing resentment, hostility and separation.
+Two individuals in a relationship can be productive, creating a deeper understanding of each other, closeness, and respect; or they can be destructive, causing resentment, hostility, and separation.

 Pick Your Battles

 Choosing your battles is very important.
 You have to learn when and where to fight and how to love your spouse so you can have a fulfilling marriage.
-So what is worth fighting for?

-Fight technology: While technology has made it easier to communicate, it also causes conflict in marriage.
+While technology has made it easier to communicate, it also causes conflict in marriage.

-If money is causing a rift in your marriage, have a weekly or monthly meeting in your home where you and your spouse can discuss finances.
+If money is causing a rift in your marriage, have a weekly or monthly meeting at home where you and your spouse can discuss finances.

 Resolve all issues calmly.
 Don’t let money worsen your relationship or communication.

-Don’t omit information they need to draw the correct conclusion or focus on an insignificant fact to avoid a truth you don’t want to admit.
+Don’t omit information they need to draw the correct conclusion or focus on an insignificant fact to avoid admitting a truth you don’t want to admit.

-These strategies are dishonest and harmful to your relationship even when you do it to avoid an argument or to protect your spouse’s feelings.
+These strategies are dishonest and harmful to your relationship, even when you use them to avoid an argument or to protect your spouse’s feelings.

-It is about expecting something out of the relationship that the other is ignorant of, unwilling or unable to provide.
+It is about expecting something out of the relationship that the other is ignorant of, unwilling, or unable to provide.